BlockDFL: A Blockchain-based Fully Decentralized Peer-to-Peer Federated Learning Framework: Evaluations

 \subsubsection{Evaluation}

-We evaluate the accuracy of BlockDFL by comparing it with the vanilla FL \cite{mcmahan2017fl} (relies on a trusted centralized server) and Biscotti \cite{shayan-2021-biscotti} with the power of differential privacy set to the lowest value as in \cite{shayan-2021-biscotti}, i.e., $\varepsilon = 2$ and $\delta = 10^{-5}$.
-The model updates in vanilla FL and Biscotti are transmitted without sparsification.
-The settings of relevant hyper-parameters and models are the same as those in BlockDFL.
-Note that in the scenario without considering the data heterogeneity, vanilla FL can achieve almost the state-of-the-art accuracy as demonstrated in \cite{huang2021personalized}.
-So the goal of BlockDFL is not to surpass vanilla FL in accuracy, but to obtain the accuracy as close as possible to vanilla FL in a fully decentralized system, while preventing the FL system from being jeopardized by malicious participants.
+We evaluate the accuracy of BlockDFL by comparing it with the vanilla FL \cite{mcmahan2017fl} (relies on a trusted centralized server) and Biscotti \cite{shayan-2021-biscotti} without DP and with the power of DP set to the lowest value as in \cite{shayan-2021-biscotti}.
+The reason for implementing Biscotti is that it bears similarities to our work, and from our investigation in Section \ref{subsec-exp-qualitative}, it is a decentralized P2P FL frameworks based on blockchain that exhibits robust resistance against poisoning attacks and has gained widespread recognition in recent years.
+Comparisons with more existing frameworks are presented in Section \ref{subsec-exp-qualitative}.
+Model updates in vanilla FL and Biscotti are transmitted without sparsification.
+The relevant FL settings of Biscotti are the same as those of BlockDFL.
+Note that the goal of BlockDFL is not to surpass vanilla FL in accuracy, but to obtain the accuracy as close as possible to vanilla FL in a fully decentralized system, while preventing the FL system from being jeopardized by malicious participants.

 We iterate BlockDFL, vanilla FL and Biscotti for 200 rounds of communication on MNIST and 300 rounds on CIFAR-10 and subject both of them to poisoning attacks with the proportions of malicious participants ranged in $\left[0\%, 60\%\right]$.
 We run them for five times for each proportion of malicious participants.
-The \textit{average evaluation accuracy} is calculated by averaging the evaluation accuracy by the global model on the whole test set in the last 20\% rounds of these runs, i.e., the last 40 rounds for MNIST and 60 rounds for CIFAR-10.
-Fig. \ref{pic-avg-acc} presents the average evaluation accuracy with the corresponding standard deviation of these approaches.
-The standard deviation is calculated based on the evaluation accuracy of the last 20\% rounds.
-When there is no malicious participant, BlockDFL achieves the average accuracy of 99.29\% on MNIST while vanilla FL is 99.28\%, and BlockDFL achieves the average accuracy of 87.41\% on CIFAR-10 while vanilla FL is 87.84\%.
-Thus, when all participants are honest, BlockDFL can enable a group of peer participants without mutual trust to perform decentralized FL and obtain the competitive accuracy compared with vanilla FL, that is a centralized scheme.
+The \textit{average test accuracy} is calculated by averaging the \textit{inference accuracy} by the global model on the whole test set in the last 20\% rounds of these runs, i.e., the last 40 rounds for MNIST and 60 rounds for CIFAR-10.
+Fig. \ref{pic-avg-acc} presents the average test accuracy with the corresponding standard deviation of these approaches.
+When there is no malicious participant on IID datasets, BlockDFL achieves the average accuracy of 99.29\% on MNIST while vanilla FL is 99.28\%, and achieves the average accuracy of 87.41\% on CIFAR-10 while vanilla FL is 87.84\%.
+On non-IID datasets, BlockDFL is slightly inferior to vanilla FL with a very small gap.
+Thus, BlockDFL can achieve comparable accuracy compared with vanilla FL, which is a centralized scheme.